When is the best time to buy televisions?πŸ“Ί

 Let's see how television deals distribute throughout the year:

-Looking at this data, November clearly stands out as the king of TV deals, but January, February and May also offer significant opportunities to save.
+Looking at this data, November clearly stands out as the king of TV deals, but January, May, and July (Prime Day) also offer significant opportunities to save.

-While there are sales throughout the year, three major events consistently deliver the deepest discounts on televisions:
+While there are sales throughout the year, four major events consistently deliver the deepest discounts on televisions:

 Black Friday and its digital counterpart, Cyber Monday, remain the undisputed champions for television deals.
-Retailers compete aggressively on door-buster deals, particularly on mid-range models.
+Retailers compete aggressively on doorbuster deals, particularly on mid-range models.
+In 2025, we saw LG C5 65-inch OLEDs drop to $1,377 (49% off), Samsung 55-inch Frame TVs hit $899 (40% off), and Sony Bravia 65-inch OLEDs fall to $1,198 (64% off their original MSRP).

 Pro tip: The best Black Friday TV deals often start appearing up to two weeks before the actual event.
 Major retailers like Best Buy, Walmart, and Amazon typically announce their TV deals in early November.

 As Americans prepare for the biggest sporting event of the year, retailers slash prices on premium and large-screen models.
-This is especially true for high-end models as manufacturers want their best displays showcased during this high-visibility period.
+This is especially true for high-end models, as manufacturers want their best displays showcased during this high-visibility period.
+Super Bowl 2026 saw OLED TVs starting as low as $599 and many 75-inch sets available under $500.

 Pro tip: The two weeks before the Super Bowl often see deeper discounts than the actual game weekend, as retailers want to ensure delivery before the big game.